NBN Atlas Isle of Man

 Department of Environment, Food and Agriculture (DEFA) holds a wildlife records database and mapping system and develops biodiversity policy and strategy as well as building support and advocacy for wildlife issues.
 The Department endeavors to ensure the effective conservation of the Island’s most scarce and important species of wild plants and animals and important habitats.
 The Fisheries Directorate river management team of DEFA has a wildlife page with information on wildlife of Manx watercourses, including brook lampreys Lampetra planeri.

 Isle of Man Fungus Group’s aims to encourage recording, understanding and appreciation of fungi through forays, talks and workshops and to promote the conservation of fungi and their habitats.
-Affiliated to the Fungus Conservation Trust (which was the Association of British Fungus Groups), further information can be found on the Manx Biodiversity page.
+Affiliated to the Fungus Conservation Trust.

 Isle of Man Natural History and Antiquarian Society seeks to promote its objectives by practical investigations in the field, by the furthering of cultural and documentary studies, with lectures, and the issue of publications for the benefit of the public.

-Manx Basking Shark Watch studies the behaviour, genetics and distribution of basking sharks around the Isle of Man and globally.
-It raises awareness and understanding of basking sharks via the media, a Facebook page and by involving the public in recording the abundance and distribution of basking sharks via its website and by using local volunteers.
-The scientific data obtained by Manx Basking Shark Watch enables the Manx Government to make informed decisions about the protection, conservation and management of basking sharks and hence to meet their international conservation obligations.
+Manx Basking Shark Watch studied the behaviour, genetics and distribution of basking sharks around the Isle of Man and globally.
+It raised awareness and understanding of basking sharks and involved the public in recording the abundance and distribution of basking sharks.
+MBSW is now administered within Manx Whale and Dolphin Watch.

 Manx Bat Group brings together volunteers from across the Isle of Man interested in the conservation of Manx bats.
 Affiliated to the UK Bat Conservation Trust.